jes_3.gif (30376 bytes)

 Can I use this dog for breeding?

-No. All Berners placed through the BMDCR rescue program are spayed or neutered prior to release to the adoptive home.
+No. All Berners placed through the rescue program are spayed or neutered prior to release to the adoptive home.

 Is there a guarantee?

 Sorry, no. We collect whatever information on the dog that we can and pass all of it on to the potential adopters so that they can make an informed decision.
 But no one can foretell the future.
-If the adoption does not work out, you are required to surrender the dog back to the BMDCR rescue program.
+If the adoption does not work out, you are required to surrender the dog back to the rescue program.

-I've heard that Berners are one-person dogs.
 How well do they adjust to their new owners?

 Do your rescue dogs ever come with AKC registration papers?

 Sometimes we get papers on surrendered Berners and gladly pass them on to adopters.
 It is helpful for health history.
 If the new owner wants to participate in AKC events, they can apply for an ILP number for the dog.
-The dog is then allowed to join in all AKC events other than Conformation like any registered dog.
+The dog is then allowed to join in all AKC events other than conformation like any registered dog.

 Do you ever place Bernese mixes?

-The BMDCR rescue group only places pure bred Bernese Mountain Dogs.
+The rescue group only places pure bred Bernese Mountain Dogs.
 However, we keep a list of potential homes that would also consider a BMD mix and if we locate a mix, we notify those homes of the dogs location and they may adopt the mix directly from the current owner or shelter.
 You may indicate your interest in a mix on the application.

 What if I have a dog to surrender?